rotationalio/ensign/README.md

 $ ./containers/build.sh up
 ```

-You can then run publishers and subscribers using the `debug` command.
-To generate 30 events per second:
+You can then run publishers and subscribers using the `debug` command to generate 30 events per second:

 ```
 $ go run ./cmd/debug generate